 First of all, Welcome Back, Kotter was filmed entirely on two sets.
 One was the classroom, the other was Mr. Kotter’s lousy apartment.
 Nobody ever had a car.
 Nobody ever talked about a car.
 The Internet Movie Car Database, which obsessively compiles photos of every single car in every single movie and TV show ever produced, doesn’t even list a page for Welcome Back, Kotter.

-Yet here we are with the “Sweathogs’ Dream Machine,” a pimperiffic 1970 Pontiac Grand Prix, with Arnold Horshack and Juan Epstein’s faces emblazoned on the box.
+Yet here we are with the “Sweathogs’ Dream Machine,” a pimperiffic 1970 Pontiac Grand Prix, accompanied by Arnold Horshack and Juan Epstein on the box.

 To add insult to injury, the “Sweathogs’ Dream Machine” is the exact same model kit as something called “The Grand Superfly.”
 It was the same car in a new box.
 They didn’t even change the color.